 This vigorous rose is a hardy, reaching, large flowered climbing or shrub rose producing showy clusters of beautiful red flowers; excellent for arbors and trellises

 Blaze Rose features showy lightly-scented red flowers along the branches from late spring to mid fall, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Blaze Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.